-Independent legal counsel - Dechert LLP, 45 Fremont Street, 26th Floor, San Francisco, CA 94105-2223, serves as independent legal counsel ("counsel") for the fund and for independent trustees in their capacities as such.
-A determination with respect to the independence of the fund's counsel will be made at least annually by the independent trustees of the fund, as prescribed by applicable 1940 Act rules.
+Independent legal counsel - Dechert LLP, 45 Fremont Street, 26th Floor, San Francisco, CA 94105-2223, serves as counsel to the fund and independent legal counsel to the independent trustees in their capacities as such.
+A determination with respect to the independence of its independent legal counsel will be made at least annually by the independent trustees of the fund, as prescribed by applicable 1940 Act rules.

 Prospectuses, reports to shareholders and proxy statements - The fund's fiscal year ends on October 31.
 Shareholders are provided updated summary prospectuses annually and at least semi-annually with reports showing the fund's expenses, key statistics, holdings information and investment results (annual report only).
 Shareholders may request a copy of the fund's current prospectus at no cost by calling (800) 421-4225 or by sending an email request to prospectus@americanfunds.com.
 Shareholders may also access the fund's current summary prospectus, prospectus, statement of additional information and shareholder reports at capitalgroup.com/prospectus.
-The fund's annual financial statements for the fiscal year ended October 31, 2025 were audited by the fund's then-independent registered public accounting firm, D&T. As noted above, PwC will serve as the fund's auditor beginning with the fiscal year ending October 31, 2026.
+The fund's annual financial statements are audited by the fund's independent registered public accounting firm, PwC.
 In addition, shareholders may also receive proxy statements for the fund.
 In an effort to reduce the volume of mail shareholders receive from the fund when a household owns more than one account, the Transfer Agent has taken steps to eliminate duplicate mailings of summary prospectuses, shareholder reports and proxy statements.
 To receive additional copies of a summary prospectus, report or proxy statement, shareholders should contact the Transfer Agent.